dubiacc/website/articles/en/nfp/index.md

 Catholics seeking to live in accordance with God's plan for marriage must reject this illusion and embrace the fullness of the Church's perennial teaching: marriage ordered unreservedly to the blessing of children, with complete trust in God's grace and Providence.
-Only by returning to this objective truth can the "depraved marriage", fostered by modern errors be overcome, and true Christian marriage be restored.
+Only by returning to this objective truth can the "depraved marriage" that is fostered by modern errors be overcome - and true Christian marriage be restored.

 > They will, in a great measure, turn and be turned away from these abominable
 > opinions which to the dishonor of man's dignity are now spread about in speech